simonpacis/WriteLater/README.md

 A Subfiles/Level1/Level2/Level3.md would not work at the moment.
 Working on fixing this permanently.

-## Readme
+## What is this project?
+Essentially it is a minimal Markdown-file organizer and compiler.
+You can refer to other Markdown files that will then be compiled into one single Markdown file when run through WriteLater.

+## How did it come about, and how does it work?
 While writing I had the thought that sometimes there are parts of my text that I am not ready to write yet, but I know where I want it.

-At the same time i use Pandoc for my citations, which use the syntax [@Key Pages].
+At the same time I use Pandoc for my citations, and Pandoc uses the syntax [@Key Pages].

-So, I started work on Write Later.
+Inspired by that, I started work on Write Later.
 In your Markdown document, when there's something you want to Write Later, simply insert the replacement key [$Key Description (optional)].

 When run through Write Later it creates a Markdown file for each replacement key in a directory.